01622 910073 philip@barnardenvironmental.co.uk

 Inspection

-Our technicians identify the location of the nest and assess the level of wasp activity.
+Our technicians identify the nest location and assess the level of activity.

 Are Wasp Nests Dangerous?

-While most wasps are not aggressive when left undisturbed, they can defend their nests if threatened.
+While wasps are generally not aggressive when undisturbed, they may defend their nest if they feel threatened.

 Wasp stings can cause: